 If you’ve worked for any length of time on the vendor side of a B2B business, you’re likely accustomed to receiving RFPs from clients interested in your products and services.
 Short for “request for proposal,” an RFP is a document that a company searching for enterprise-level services can use to get an overview of offerings and costs from several vendors at once.
 If a vendor participates in an RFP, it answers a series of questions about the products, services, methodology, and costs that will go into fulfilling the company’s needs.

 Given how large a role the RFP plays in enterprise software, it shouldn’t be surprising that many of us have strong feelings on how they should be structured.
-A few months ago, my colleague Chris wrote an article arguing that many companies are “getting the RFP process wrong.”
+My colleague Chris wrote an article arguing that many companies are “getting the RFP process wrong.”
 By not performing enough due diligence prior to sending out the RFP, he wrote, a company is alienating the very vendors that could best serve its needs.

 Another problem plaguing the modern RFP is that, in many cases, it isn’t an RFP at all.
 It’s become an umbrella term that’s applied to RFPs, RFIs, and RFQs.
 All three have certain features in common, but each has clear distinctions, and understanding those distinctions will vastly improve your selection process as you search for a vendor.
 Here’s a rundown of each document’s distinctions and guidance on when you should use it:

 Short for “request for information,” the RFI is really a preliminary document used by companies that don’t understand the marketplace they’re about to enter.
-In the case of a company searching for a CRM, for instance, it would use an RFI if it had no prior experience with CRM and wanted to gain an understanding on the range of options in the CRM space.
+In the case of a company searching for a customer relationship management (CRM) solution, for instance, it would use an RFI if it had no prior experience with CRM and wanted to gain an understanding on the range of options in the CRM space.

 An RFP, “Request for Proposal,” is a document that asks vendors to propose solutions to a customer’s problems or business requirements.
 An RFP is usually what follows an RFI; in fact, it’s rare that a company will go from an RFI to an RFQ (for reasons that will become clear below).
 An RFP should contain much more specificity in terms of what a company’s needs are by outlining the business goals for the project and identifying specific requirements that are necessary for the work being requested.
 The key to this document is that there is sufficient detail to give vendors the context they need in order to propose a valid solution, yet it still needs to allow enough leeway for the vendors to apply creativity and best practices to fulfill those needs.